 The secret of legacy giving is hidden in the life story of your best donors

-Ashley Rowthorn of Legacy Voice shares his thoughts on the latest research done into why people leave legacies to charities and how charities should best approach potential donors.
+Ashley Rowthorn shares his thoughts on research into why people leave legacies to charities and how charities should best approach potential donors.

 Written by